10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 What’s the Best Way to Save Money on Accommodation in Banff?

-• Travel in the Off-Season: Accommodation prices in April, May, and November are significantly lower than high season.
+• Travel in the Off-Season: Accommodation prices in April, May, and November are significantly lower than in the high season.

 • Book sooner: The sooner you book, the better the rate.
 Rates rarely plummet last minute, and waiting to book will often just cost you.
 If you find something you like, book it!
-You can often cancel for free later.
+You can often cancel for free later (but make sure to pay attention to the terms of the booking).
 We can tell you from experience running our private Facebook group, that visitors are booking their accommodation well in advance in the summer and for the holidays (like more than 6 months to a year).
 Wait until the last minute and it will cost you dearly.

-• Travel in the winter: Although winter is high season in Banff, it’s not nearly as high as in summer and you’ll be able to find some decent rates even during the winter months.
+• Travel in the winter: Although winter months are considered high season in Banff, it’s not nearly as high as in summer and you’ll be able to find some decent rates even during the winter months.

 • Book in advance: It’s best to book in advance for the best rates.